Arpanaaa/Arpana.github.io/README.md

 ![image](https://github.com/Arpanaaa/Arpana.github.io/assets/159395386/c3bdadba-0690-48a4-8b50-40f3c4fdc96d)

 39% of the people responded that they have a family history of mental illness and 61% of the people did not have a family history of mental illness.
 People in general have a perception that if a family suffers from mental illness, the child is also likely to suffer from mental health condition.
 Rather, a family with history of mental illness will pay more attention to mental illness due to which children born in a family with history of mental illness is more likely not to suffer from mental health condition.
-Thus, family history can be considered a  risk factor for many mental health disorders.

 ***Are you self-employed?***